offGustavo/md-agenda.nvim/README.md

             --optional
-            agendaViewPageItems=10 --How many days should be in one agenda view page? - default: 10 showNonTimeawareTasksToday=false --Show agenda items that has no scheduled time nor deadline in today. remindDeadlineInDays=30 --In how many days before the deadline, a reminder for the todo task should be shown today? - default: 30 remindScheduledInDays=10 --In how many days before the scheduled time, a reminder for the todo task should be shown today? - default: 10 habitViewPastItems=24 --How many past days should be in the habit view? - default: 24 habitViewFutureItems=3 --How many future days should be in the habit view? -default: 3 foldmarker="{{{,}}}" --For folding logbook entries -default: {{{,}}}
+            agendaViewPageItems=10 --How many days should be in one agenda view page? - default: 10 showNonTimeawareTasksToday=false --Show agenda items that has no scheduled time nor deadline in today, in the agenda view. remindDeadlineInDays=30 --In how many days before the deadline, a reminder for the todo task should be shown today, in the agenda view? - default: 30 remindScheduledInDays=10 --In how many days before the scheduled time, a reminder for the todo task should be shown today, in the agenda view? - default: 10

+            habitViewPastItems=24 --How many past days should be in the habit view? - default: 24 habitViewFutureItems=3 --How many future days should be in the habit view? -default: 3

+            foldmarker="{{{,}}}" --For folding logbook entries -default: {{{,}}}

             --Custom types that you can use instead of TODO - default: {}